 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 I do a lot of baking, but even I have to take a break from sweets and eat a real meal every once in a while.
-And this maple-mustard cast iron skillet salmon pan-seared in a delicious sauce is just that -- a REAL meal!
-It's so easy to make and the flavors are SO perfect.
+And this maple dijon salmon pan-seared in a delicious sauce is just that -- a REAL meal!
+It's so easy to make and the flavors in the maple mustard sauce are SO perfect.
 Trust me, it is the perfect way to upgrade your dinnertime any night of the week!

-I love to make salmon in lots of ways -- oven-baked, grilled, broiled, or poached.
+I love to make easy salmon recipes -- oven-baked, grilled, broiled, or poached.
 And it's all delicious!
-But this cast iron skillet salmon recipe is my new favorite way to cook salmon.
-It's quick and easy, it's gluten free, and that maple-dijon sauce is OUT OF THIS WORLD.
+But this cast iron skillet salmon recipe is one of my favorite ways to cook salmon.
+It's quick and easy, it's gluten free, and that maple mustard sauce is OUT OF THIS WORLD.
 And best of all, the salmon is pan-seared to get that crisp outer crust!

 Pan-searing your salmon